-Wildlife scientists study woodcock throughout the species’ range – from the alder swamps of Down East Maine to the aspen forests of the Great Lakes states to the cane thickets of the Gulf Coast lowlands, and many places in between.
+Wildlife scientists study woodcock from the alder swamps of Maine to the aspen forests of the Great Lakes states to the cane thickets of the Gulf Coast lowlands, and many places in between.

 Scientists also examine thousands of woodcock wings that hunters annually send to the U.S. Fish and Wildlife Service.
 Wing analyses indicate the ratio of young birds to adult females, which provides managers with an idea of breeding success during the past year.

-Combining SGS and wing-analysis data, biologists chart population trends and make recommendations on hunting-season length and bag limits in each of the two migratory bird flyways – the Atlantic and the Central – that woodcock use during their twice-a-year migrations.
+Combining SGS and wing-analysis data, biologists chart population trends and make recommendations on hunting season length and bag limits in each of the two migratory bird flyways – the Atlantic and the Central – that woodcock use during their twice-yearly migrations.

-Scientists band woodcock: attach numbered, lightweight aluminum bands to the birds’ legs.
-Later, if a banded bird is recovered (after a hunter harvests it, or a person finds it dead following an accident or a period of snowy weather), researchers will add one more bit of information to our understanding of when and where woodcock travel during their north-south wanderings.
+Scientists also band woodcock: attach numbered lightweight aluminum bands to the birds’ legs.
+Later, if a banded bird is recovered (after a hunter harvests it, or a person finds it dead following an accident or a period of snowy weather), researchers will add one more bit of information to our understanding of when and where woodcock travel during their north-south movements.
 (The current management regions for woodcock - the Eastern and Central - were largely delineated by examining band-recovery data.)

 Once a woodcock is brought to hand, a scientist can determine its sex and age by examining its wing feathers.
 The researcher measures and records the length of the bill (longer in females) and weighs the bird (females tend to be heavier), then attaches a leg band or perhaps a radio-transmitter.

 The range of a typical radio is just under 1 kilometer, and the battery-powered device will continue to transmit for about 120 days.
 Using a receiving unit, a biologist can follow a radio-tagged woodcock and periodically determine its location.
-Location data provide insight into the types and structure of vegetation that woodcock use during different seasons and weather conditions, the percentage of hens that survive the nesting period, brood mortality, dates of migration, and more.
+Location data provide insight into the types and structure of vegetation that woodcock use during different seasons and weather conditions, brood mortality, dates of migration, and more.

 Using radio-telemetry data, managers can chart how different forest-management treatments, such as clearcutting, strip-cutting, and overstory removal, affect woodcock numbers and movement patterns.
 They can evaluate whether non-commercial habitat-enhancement techniques – shear-cutting alder or cutting back the shrubs using chainsaws – increase local populations.
 They can determine how large forest patch cuts should be, to best help woodcock.
 And they can discover how quickly woodcock start using an area of newly created habitat.